Software monetization: Advertising

 The use of commercial advertisements and contextual advertisements have been a foundation of software monetization since free software first hit the market.
 Advertisements can come out in many different ways such as text ads, banners, short commercial videos and other types of software advertisements.

+Software Monetization Strategies

+Software monetization is a critical aspect for developers and companies seeking to generate revenue from their software products.
+Strategies range from traditional models like one-time purchases, where users pay a single fee for perpetual access, to more dynamic approaches like subscriptions and freemium models, where users pay for ongoing access or advanced features.
+Other methods include advertising, licensing, and pay-per-use systems.
+The choice of monetization strategy depends on various factors including the software type, target audience, and desired revenue model.
+Emerging trends also indicate a move towards blockchain and value-based pricing.
+Effective monetization is essential for long-term success and sustainability in the software industry.

 Emerging trends

 Many traditional device vendors still see themselves as hardware providers, first and foremost, even though the most valuable component of their offering is the embedded software driving it.
 However, since the advent of the Internet of Things (IoT), that paradigm is shifting toward a more software-centric focus, as device vendors large and small make the inevitable business transformation into software companies.
 The need to license software, manage entitlements, and protect trade secrets cuts across all industries; from medtech to industrial automation and telecommunications.

 Antitrust compliance of software monetization

 A number of software companies are some of the most profitable businesses in the world.
 For example, Amazon is the dominant market leader in e-commerce with 50% of all online sales in the United States going through the platform.
 Another highly-successful software company, Apple shares a duopoly with Alphabet in the field of mobile operating systems: 27% of the market share belonging to Apple (iOS) and 72% to Google (Android).
 Alphabet, Facebook and Amazon have been referred to as the "Big Three" of digital advertising.